samuelecamnasio/CycleGAN_multi_input/README.md

 # In2I : Unsupervised Multi-Image-to-Image Translation Using Generative Adversarial Networks

 This code is the implementation of the paper, <i> In2I : Unsupervised Multi-Image-to-Image Translation Using Generative Adversarial Networks</i>.
 Implementation is based on the CycleGAN PyTorch code written by [Jun-Yan Zhu](https://github.com/junyanz) and [Taesung Park](https://github.com/taesung89).
-This implementation only supports the case with two input modalities.
+This implementation supports the case with two or three input modalities.